Urkaz/urkaz.github.io/assets/data/games/griddle.md

 Autor
 ```

-The puzzle packs in the puzzle selection menu were also generated in the same way from readable text files to data files:
+Puzzle packs shown in the puzzle selection menu were also generated the same way, from plain text files to binary data files, making it easy to expand the game content:

 ```xml
 0 13 14 0 0